SudevSanthosh/IEEEXtreme/Asteroids/details.md

     0
 ## Sample explanation:
 One of the solutions can be: as all the asteroids have positive coordinates, we can choose some point on the surface which lies in the all-negative octant, and none of the asteroids will be observed.

+## Sudev Santhosh
+THis is my first pull request.